wp-plugins/duplicator/readme.txt

 = When I reinstall my package I get errors on the site. =

-Be sure to read through all the post install notes, carefully and follow the instructions.
+Be sure to read through all the post install notes carefully and follow all instructions.

-= When can I get more information and support for this plugin? =
+= Where can I get more information and support for this plugin? =

 Please visit our knowledgebase at http://lifeinthegrid.com/support

 == Screenshots ==

 1. The main interface used to create and manage packages
-2. The options dialog to configure and setup the Duplicator
+2. The options dialog is used to configure and setup the Duplicator

 == Changelog ==